 The second ornamental act occurs in fall when the fruit ripens.
 Some cultivars produce red fruits, while other crabapples are yellow or green.
 The fruit hangs on the tree through much of winter, providing food for hungry birds.

-The ginkgo (Ginkgo biloba) stands out as one of the most beautiful of all deciduous trees, with unique, fan-shaped leaves that blaze yellow in the fall.
+The ginkgo (Ginkgo biloba, USDA zones 3-8) stands out as one of the most beautiful of all deciduous trees, with unique, fan-shaped leaves that blaze yellow in the fall.
 Fossil evidence establishes that the trees have been around for some 270 million years.
 Today, ginkgoes are planted as both ornamental trees and shade trees, and they can live thousands of years.

 Ginkgoes are large trees growing to 80 feet tall, according to the Morton Arboretum.
-They thrive in U.S. Department of Agriculture plant hardiness zones 3 through 9 and require well-draining soil and at least six hours of sun per day.
+They require well-draining soil and at least six hours of sun per day.
 If these conditions are met, the trees establish easily.
 They are drought tolerant and also tolerant of urban pollution and many other conditions.

 You'll only want to consider a male tree.
 Females bear foul-smelling fruit that creates a mess beneath the tree.
 For obvious reasons, most trees sold in commerce are male.

-Crape myrtle trees (Lagerstroemia indica) are known as the lilac of the South, and like lilac, they bloom in the hottest months of the year.
+Crape myrtle trees (Lagerstroemia indica, USDA zones 7-9) are known as the lilac of the South, and like lilac, they bloom in the hottest months of the year.
 From June through August, they overflow with dramatic flowers.
 The trees are deciduous and also offer attractive exfoliating bark that is on display when the lush leaves fall.
-They are extremely popular in the Southern states and thrive in U.S. Department of Agriculture plant hardiness zones 7 through 9, according to NC State Extension.
+Extremely popular in the Southern states, some cultivars are hardy to zone 6, although most grow best in USDA zones 7 through 9, according to NC State Extension.

 You can find crape myrtle cultivars with mature heights ranging from 5 feet to 40 feet tall.
 The larger specimens double as shade trees.
 Tall or small, these ornamentals need a sunny site in order to flower profusely but will tolerate any type of soil, from clay to sand.
 They require regular irrigation, and you'll do best to trim off the seed pods for continuous seasonal blossoms.
 These trees bloom on new wood, so prune them in late winter.